NexTechArchitect/NexTechArchitect/README.md

 ## About

 Smart Contract & Web3 Engineer based in India.
-Building since 2024 — focused on DeFi infrastructure, account abstraction, and cross-chain systems.
+Building since 2024 — focused on DeFi infrastructure, account abstraction, and cross-chain systems and Many more.

 Every project starts from raw EIP specs, not tutorials.
 Every contract is invariant-tested before deployment.
 Every system ships with a production frontend.